mgabilo/findmax-mpi/README.md

 "mpicxx".

 To run the program use "mpirun".
-For example, the following commands runs the program with 8 processors.
+For example, the following commands runs the program with 8 processors, where each processor generatres 256000000/8 random numbers in order to find their maximum (this number is optional and the processors generate 256000000 / *p* numbers by default, where *p* is the number of processors).

 ```
-mpirun -np 8 ./findmax
+mpirun -np 8 ./findmax 256000000
 ```